Coiot/cbr-main/src/albums/s2/episode24.md

 - scene_number: 100
   scene_title: "WHAT?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene100.jpg
-  narration: "<p>ZAIRE, in a stroke of diplomatic genius, somehow has managed to make peace with the two nations that have conquered 90% of their country over the course of the last several parts.
+  narration: "<p>ZAIRE, in a stroke of diplomatic genius, somehow has managed to make peace with the two nations that have conquered 90% of their country over the course of the last several episodes.
 With only a sliver of defense left in their final city, they sign peace treaties with both nations, securing their survival for at least the immediate future. </p>"
 - scene_number: 101
   scene_title: "The Great War in the North, continued"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene101.jpg